Chinese people in the New York metropolitan area: Organizations

 The Chinese American Planning Council is headquartered on the Lower East Side of Manhattan.
 It supports initiatives such as Project Reach NYC.
 Chinese American associations include the Sino-American Friendship Association, the Millburn-Short Hills Chinese Association (MSHCA; 蜜尔本华人协会 (Mìěrběn Huárén Xiéhuì)) in New Jersey, which hosts a moon festival each year.
 2005 is the year of the organization's establishments.

-The Long Island Chinese American Association (LICAA) serves those on Long Island.
+The Long Island Chinese American Association (LICAA) serves the Chinese Americans on Long Island.
 As of 2020, Gordon Zhang is the president.
 Other associations include Chinese American Association of North Hempstead and the Herricks Chinese Association.

 Political influence

 The Tuidang Service Center, based on Main Street in Flushing Chinatown, urges renunciation of the Chinese Communist Party by China.